wp-plugins/vicomi-comment-system/readme.txt

 1. Attach your feelings to a comment.
 Create better comments experience.
 1. Uses the Vicomi API.
 Gives you free admin and the best moderation & analytics web tools.
 1. Add comments in few minutes.
+1. Customize and optimize comments in WordPress with a cool visual platform.

 = Vicomi Features =